remix-run/history/README.md

 })
 ```

+It's also possible to change this setting using `history.setForceRefresh(true)`.

 ### Modifying the Hash Type in createHashHistory

 By default `createHashHistory` uses a leading slash in hash-based URLs.
 You can use the `hashType` option to use a different hash formatting.